smith210/portfolio/lab2/README.md

   * main

     This is where the function runs primarily in this file.
 From here, it goes through a for loop 3 times, one for each sort type.
-   It prints out a statement that lets the user know which sort it's testing and what the array tested is.
+   It prints out a statement that lets the user know which sort it's testing and what the array being tested is.
 For example:
     >Testing for insertionSort...
     >The generated array for this test is: [376, 853, 660]